nhodin/Jerome/README.md

 ###Jerome is mobile

-Jerome uses part of [Foundation](http://foundation.zurb.com/) to provide a responsive layout all devices.
+Jerome uses part of [Foundation](http://foundation.zurb.com/) to provide a responsive layout for all devices.

 ###Jerome is open source